Select Page

 But the truth is, loss hurts in other ways, too.
 I remember reading somewhere that grief can feel like the ocean and being in it can feel like being pounded relentlessly by an unending surf.
 But loss can also feel like a soft sorrow, a swimming pool of sadness that’s just as real as the hard grief, just as capable of surrounding you, but with a distinct quality all its own.

-Five thousand, four hundred and seventy-eight days have elapsed since my mother died.
+Seven thousand, six hundred and seventy days have elapsed since my mother died.
 I can assure you that not a single one of them went by that I didn’t miss her.
 That day will never come.
-And if you are missing someone, if you are hurting in their absence, know this: it is okay to hurt.

 It is okay to be happy.